Netflix's ‘Dragon's Dogma’ anime series is coming later this year

-Netflix originally announced the Dragon Dogma’s anime series last year and have now confirmed a date for later this year.
+Netflix‘s previously announced Dragon Dogma’s anime now has a confirmed date for later this year.

 The series is expected to land on September 17 and is based upon the 2012 role-playing game from Capcom.
 Little information has been provided as of yet, however the Netflix page for the anime is up and provides a description of the show that states: “Ethan sets out to vanquish the Dragon that took his heart, but with every demon he battles, the more he loses humanity.”